IowaDave/8266-Firmware-for-MakerBit/README.md

 ### Step 6: Connect to the Companion Board

 The Companion Board is designed to make many types of connections easy.
 Just plug into the board.

-An LED can be plugged into pairs of positions on the right-hand side of the board.
+* An LED can be plugged into pairs of positions on the right-hand side of the board.
 For example, digital pin D0 would activate an LED on positions 18h-19h, as shown in Figure 1, above.

-A servo or other device that needs the full 3.3-volt potential of a digital pin could connect to the left-hand side of a digital pin row, for example, to position 33b for activation by pin D5.
+* A servo or other device that needs the full 3.3-volt potential of a digital pin could connect to the left-hand side of a digital pin row, for example, to position 33b for activation by pin D5.

-Pins D1 and D2 (coresponding to I2C SCL and SDA, respectively) have an extra feature.
+* Pins D1 and D2 (coresponding to I2C SCL and SDA, respectively) have an extra feature.
 The Logic Level Shifter can transform their signal to 5 volts on the right-hand sides of rows 44 and 45.

-This capability makes it possible to connect with devices such as LCD displays that require a 5-volt signal.
-Figure 1 illustrates this feature with a green highlight.
+  * This capability makes it possible to connect with devices such as LCD displays that require a 5-volt signal.
+  * Figure 1 illustrates this feature with a green highlight.

-Finally, the serial pins Tx and Rx (for Transmit and Receive) are available on rows 49 and 50.
-3.3-volt level is on the left-hand side, in columns b and c.
-5-volt level is enabled by the Logic Level Shifter on the right-hand sides of those rows, in columns g through j.
+* Finally, the serial pins Tx and Rx (for Transmit and Receive) are available on rows 49 and 50.
+  * 3.3-volt level is on the left-hand side, in columns b and c.
+  * 5-volt level is enabled by the Logic Level Shifter on the right-hand sides of those rows, in columns g through j.

-Our Companion Board becomes Super when we connect the serial pins to their corresponding positions on a MakerBit.
-Our project uses the 3.3-volt side of things.
+The Companion Board becomes Super when it connects the serial pins to their corresponding positions on a MakerBit.
+The 3.3-volt side of things is safest for both devices.
 Make the connections listed in Table 5:

 | Super Hookup   ||
 |Companion Board       | Function  |    MakerBit     |